-Why is it important in Early Years?

-Many of the British Values encourage sharing and collaborating, and it's one of the most important skills children learn in the early years.
-Develop provisions that make children share, while encouraging collaborating and working together towards a common goal wherever possible.15 Nov 2017
+It is important in Ealy Years because many of the British Values encourage sharing and collaborating, and it's one of the most important skills children learn in the early years.
+Develop provisions that make children share, while encouraging collaborating and working together towards a common goal wherever possible.